Same-sex adoption

-Same-sex adoption is the adoption of children by same-sex couples.
-It may take the form of a joint adoption by the couple, or of the adoption by one partner of the other's biological child (stepchild adoption).
+Same-sex adoption is the adoption of children or adults by same-sex couples.
+It may take the form of a joint adoption by the couple, or of the adoption by one partner of the other's biological child or adult (stepchild adoption).

-Joint adoption by same-sex couples is permitted in 34 countries, most of the countries and territories that allow same-sex marriage, as well as in several countries and dependent territories that do not: namely Croatia, Israel, Liechtenstein, Bermuda and the Cayman Islands.
-(In some of the countries with marriage, legislation for adoption preceded that for marriage.)
-However, only stepchild adoption is permitted in Taiwan (though since 2022 there is court precedent for joint adoption), and not even that is allowed in Ecuador, which has a constitutional ban.
+Joint adoption by same-sex couples is permitted in 39 countries.
+Most countries and territories that allow same-sex marriage (exceptions being Aruba, Curaçao, Ecuador and several Mexican states), as well as several countries and dependent territories that do not (Croatia, Israel and two UK territories of Bermuda and the Cayman Islands) allow for same-sex joint adoption.
+In some of the countries with marriage, legislation for adoption preceded that for marriage.

 Adoption is only permitted for same sex married couples in 21 of the 31 Mexican states and Mexico City, despite a Supreme Court ruling that requires states to allow it.
-Stepchild adoption is permitted for same-sex couples in a couple additional countries without same-sex marriage, namely Estonia and San Marino.
+Stepchild adoption is permitted for same-sex couples in two countries without same-sex marriage - San Marino and Czechia permits step-child adoption in which the registered partner can adopt the biological and, in some cases, the adopted child of their partner.

-Given that constitutions and statutes usually do not address the adoption rights of LGBT persons, judicial decisions often determine whether they can serve as parents either individually or as couples.
-Opponents of adoption by same-sex couples have argued that LGBT parenting adversely affects children.
+Given that constitutions and statutes usually do not address the adoption rights of same-sex couples, judicial decisions often determine whether they can serve as parents either individually or as couples.
+Opponents of adoption by same-sex couples have argued that same-sex parenting adversely affects children.
 However, research consistently shows that gay and lesbian parents are as fit and capable as heterosexual parents, and their children are as psychologically healthy and well-adjusted as those reared by heterosexual parents.

 Same-sex parents pursuing adoption must also contend with social pressures to conform to heteronormative gender roles.
 The concept of gender role models is necessitated by the bureaucratic organization of foster care and adoption agencies, particularly in the United States.

 LGBT parenting

-The existing body of research on outcomes for children with LGBT parents includes limited studies that consider the specific case of adoption.
-Moreover, where studies do mention adoption they often fail to distinguish between outcomes for unrelated children versus those in their original family or step-families, causing research on the more general case of LGBT parenting to be used to counter the claims of LGBT-adoption opponents.
-One study has addressed the question directly, evaluating the outcomes of adoptees less than 3-years old who had been placed in one of 56 lesbian and gay households since infancy.
-Despite the small sample, and the fact that the children have yet to become aware of their adoption status or the dynamics of gender development, the study found no significant associations between parental sexual orientation and child adjustment.
+Prevalence of adoption

+Statistics on the prevalence of adoption by same-sex couples across countries where it is legal are not consistently available.

+In 2022, 1 in 6 adoptions in England were by same-sex couples.
+This number was a 17.4% rise from the previous year.

+In the United States, as of 2024, 18% of all LGBTQ people (~2.57 million adults) parent children in their homes, with 14% of same-sex couples (167,000) parenting a minor in their homes.
+21% of same-sex couples adopt which is a much higher rate than in different-sex couples (3%).